 If you're still struggling to find accommodation and are starting to panic slightly, make sure you check out these tips for finding student accommodation to make the process as stress-free as possible.

 Before you get to university you need to know what to pack and what you should leave at home.
 To make sure you take only the essentials and leave behind those that won't be so useful, use this guide here for packing for university: items you do and do not need.
 In terms of the logistics of packing and how to transport your belongings from home to university use this ultimate guide to moving to university to help you out with that.

 Once you're at university and you've settled in to your room, you'll be meeting lots of new people and this can be terrifying.
 Just take a deep breath and look at these five ways to make friends at university, which can be used throughout your time there.

 One way of making friends is to learn a few recipes and share the cooking with your flat mates.
-Here are five steps to eating well at university to make sure that your diet does not consist solely of oven chips, chicken dippers and takeaways.
+Here are five steps to eating well at university and eight meal prepping hacks for students to make sure that your diet does not consist solely of oven chips, chicken dippers and takeaways.

 Once you've settled in you might find yourself becoming overwhelmed with managing other aspects of your university life.
 Well, these five mobile apps for students can help you to manage your finances, studies and to even find work, should you need to.

 And don't be alarmed if you somehow find yourself feeling homesick while at university.
 It can happen to anyone, no matter how independent you are and can strike at any time.
 Here are some ways to help you deal with homesickness at university.

 Another way that you can utilise your time while at university is to explore your career options in preparation for graduation.
 Even if you aren't sure of what you want to do when you leave university just yet, getting work experience in a few different fields can help you to gain transferable skills.